Is my relationship toxic? How to know your relationship is toxic?

 All of this is entirely due to the fear of being criticized or yelled at.
 If you feel like ‘walking on eggshells’ which means a feeling of always being careful about trivial matters, this is a huge sign that you are unhappy in this marriage.

 Such feelings of anxiety ultimately lead you to think about how to leave a toxic marriage, and you should act on it as soon as possible rather than suffer in silence.

 Can a toxic marriage be saved?

-There a lot of pleasant ways to let your partner know if you are not pleased about their something or the way they dress instead of bashing, insulting them.
-It is not okay if your spouse humiliates and insults you by making mean jokes and judging negatively as this shows that they do not respect you anymore and want to make you feel worthless.
 Similarly, a partner who also refuses to acknowledge your strengths and belittle your accomplishments is not worth staying with.
-These are signs of a toxic marriage and it is useless trying to salvage it.
+These are signs of a toxic marriage, and it is useless trying to salvage it.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.